alxers/book_of_proof/3_chapter.md

 Exercises for Section 3.2
-1. What is the smallest n for which n ! has more than 10 digits?
+1. What is the smallest n for which n! has more than 10 digits?

+2. For which values of n does n! have n or fewer digits?
+1! = 1

 3. How many 5-digit positive integers are there in which there are no repeated digits and all digits are odd?